vatesfr/xen-orchestra/docs/google.md

 This plugin allows Google users to authenticate to Xen-Orchestra.

-The first time a user signs in, XO will create a new XO user with the same identifier, without any permission.
+The first time a user signs in, XO will create a new XO user with the same identifier, without any permissions.

 ## Creating the Google project